manorrock/azure-examples/webapp/docker-wildfly/README.md

-# Create a custom WildFly and deploy it to Azure App Service (using a Docker image)
+# Deploy a custom WildFly to Azure App Service (using a Docker image)

 ## Prerequisites